 This shows the amount of the transaction.
 Income, refunds, and credits are positive.
 Expenses and debits are negative.

 This is the name of the account as it appears on the bank's website or the nickname you assign on the Tiller Console under Account Summary.
 For example, “Alaska Airlines Signature Visa” for my Alaska Airlines Visa credit card, or “Family Checking” for our checking account with USAA.

 This is the last four digits of the bank account numbers.
 For example, “xxxx1102”.
-Note: We cannot pull in individual card numbers if you have separate cards issues for the same credit card account.
+Note: We cannot pull in individual card numbers if you have separate cards issued for the same credit card account.